Making a Garden Trellis

-- 1/2 inch electrical conduit (electrical piping system sometimes referred to as thin-wall or EMT - Electrical Metallic Tubing) - This is an inexpensive and sturdy pipe that is lightly coated to stand up against rusting.
+- A 1/2-inch electrical conduit: electrical piping system sometimes referred to as thin-wall or EMT (Electrical Metallic Tubing).
+This is an inexpensive and sturdy pipe that is lightly coated to stand up against rusting.
 Purchase enough to make the top (length of the garden) and two sides (2 times the desired height).
-In this case 7 feet top length plus 2 lengths of 6.5 feet for the sides.
+In this case, 7 feet top length plus 2 lengths of 6.5 feet for the sides.
 This is quite tall, but then the option is there to make it shorter if needed.

-- Elbow brackets to connect tubing at each corner - 2 brackets
+- Two elbow brackets: to connect tubing at each corner.

-- U brackets to fasten tubing to raised bed on each end (if applicable) - 2 brackets
+- Two U brackets: to fasten tubing to raised bed on each end (if applicable).

-- Screws to attach U brackets to raised bed - 4 screws
+- Four screws: to attach U brackets to the raised bed.

-- Nylon trellis netting - inexpensive to buy premade for a trellis, usually sold in 5 ft height by various lengths.
-In this case a 8 ft x 5 ft size.
+- Nylon trellis netting: which is inexpensive to buy premade for a trellis.
+It is usually sold in 5 ft height by various lengths.
+In this case, an 8 ft x 5 ft size.

 Instructions for Building Your Own Trellis

 - Cut the electrical conduit to desired lengths.
 In this case, to rise 6 ft above the 6 inches of soil in a raised bed, the side supports should be cut to 6.5 ft.
-The top length should equal the distance between the two rebar, in this case, just over 7 ft.
-The pipes can be cut with a dremel fitted with an attachment appropriate for cutting metal.
+The top length should equal the distance between the two rebars, in this case, just over 7 ft.
+The pipes can be cut with a Dremel fitted with an attachment appropriate for cutting metal.
 You might find that the home improvement store will cut them for you.
-Note that if you are using 5 ft high trellis netting there will be about a foot between the top of the soil and bottom of the netting.
+Note: If you are using 5 ft high trellis netting there will be about a foot between the top of the soil and the bottom of the netting.
 If you want to begin stringing the plants on the trellis earlier, you will want either shorter pipe lengths or longer trellis netting.